pytest-dev/pytest-cov/docs/reporting.rst

     pytest --cov-report html
             --cov-report xml
+            --cov-report json
             --cov-report lcov
             --cov-report annotate
             --cov=myproj tests/

 The output location for each of these reports can be specified.
-The output location for the XML and LCOV report is a file.
+The output location for the XML, JSON and LCOV report is a file.
 Where as the output location for the HTML and annotated source code reports are directories::

     pytest --cov-report html:cov_html
             --cov-report xml:cov.xml
+            --cov-report json:cov.json
             --cov-report lcov:cov.info
             --cov-report annotate:cov_annotate
             --cov=myproj tests/